Good news!!! The GAP offers the government childcare subsidy to eligible families.

 THREE: The type of childcare you use.
 For the purposes of the subsidy, GAP is classed as an approved centre-based day care, giving you the maximum fee cap.

 The fees for TaTeTu will remain as they are now, at $22.50 per session, which works out to $15/hour.
-The first $11.77/hour of those fees will be eligible for the subsidy.
-A TaTeTu session for a family with a 50% subsidy will in practice pay only $13.20 per session.
+The first $11.89/hour (in 2019-2020) of those fees will be eligible for the subsidy.
+A TaTeTu session for a family with a 50% subsidy will in practice pay just over $13 per session.

 What if….
 Wait!
 What?
 Our family might not be eligible afterall!